and get out of the compliance paperwork swamp

 8. Let it mature

 Put together your response with evidence for the Cs (don’t forget that you only have to tell them what you plan to do for the Ms) and put it away for a day or so before you send it in.
-Oh, and advise NATA if you will be sending it in late.
-Always send in a complete response unless it is absolutely unavoidable.
-The pull of being able to completely close out the assessment will mean that a few minor wobbly bits in your response may get through.

 9. Get on the phone

 If you get a response from NATA asking further questions, get straight on the phone and make sure you understand what they are asking for.
-Remember though, they should not ask you for specific actions in response to non-conformances – they should let you decide how you will meet the requirements.
+Remember, though, they should not ask you for specific actions in response to non-conformances – they should let you decide how you will meet the requirements.

 10. And now go back to the observations

-OK, this is not really a step to avoid paper warfare, however, it is related as it is a serious risk management step, so listen up!
+OK, this is not really a step to avoid paper warfare; however, it is related as it is a serious risk management step, so listen up!

-You thought I said just to ignore the observations?
-Well no, I said not to get into a discussion with NATA about them.
+You thought I said to ignore the observations?
+Well, no. I said not to get into a discussion with NATA about them.
 Once you have calmed the NATA beast, you must go back to the Os and review all of them, on the ground in the relevant labs, with the right managers, to find out if there is something behind them.
 Some observations are there because the assessment team has sniffed out something unhealthy, but they can’t quite put their finger on it.
 I have seen a number of observations declared a can of worms after the right manager had looked into it.

 Log the ones that turn out to be on the nose into your non-conformance system.
 Yes, my poor labs have at times ended up with more non-conformances logged than the number of Cs and Ms in the assessment report.